dojo/docs/dojo/NodeList-data.rst

 There is no automatic node-deletion tracking going on.
 If you bind data to a node, and destroy that node directly or indirectly, the data will persist in the cache.
 In small pages, the memory consumption of this data cache is probably not worth considering.
 In large pages, or single-page-ajax apps that seldom or never refresh, the memory could increase indefinitely, leading to what could be perceived as a *leak*.
 It is **highly** recommended you manually clear out data on nodes you no longer need.
 If this is not a possibility due to engineering, or loose coupling, a single garbage collection API is provided: ``dojo._gcNodeData()``

-You can call ``_gcNodeData`` at any time.
+You can call :ref:``gcNodeData`` at any time.
 It will remove items from the cache for nodes that no longer exist in the DOM.
 This function could be **wildly** expensive, especially on pages with a large DOM.
 Again, though this API is provided, it is **highly** recommended you manually manage your Data items if in a scenario leading to these potential "leaks".

 =========
 See Also
 =========

-  * `dojo.data <dojo/data>`_ - dojo.data is an opaque Data API, unrelated to direct node references.
+  * :ref:`dojo.data <dojo/data>` - dojo.data is an opaque Data API, unrelated to direct node references.
 More powerful and abstract than this node-data module.
-  * `dijit._Widget <dijit/_Widget>`_ - If you have complex data and relationships between components and nodes, perhaps you are thinking about it wrong. dijit._Widget provides another take on data-node binding by providing an API to Objects exclusively, each bound to at the least a top-level DomNode.
+  * :ref:`dijit._Widget <dijit/_Widget>` - If you have complex data and relationships between components and nodes, perhaps you are thinking about it wrong. dijit._Widget provides another take on data-node binding by providing an API to Objects exclusively, each bound to at the least a top-level DomNode.
 This base class powers the entire Dijit UI library, and is very small.